 Just-as-stupid RPG Racial Holy War (yes, seriously) is broken anyway, but even if fearsome amounts of alcohol and inbreeding have convinced you to actually jury-rig the rules into a playable state, you'll still be left with the hideously broken Athlete player class.
 See, Athletes get an additional 10 hitpoints per level, since the ability of an experienced athlete to ignore a chainsaw to the head or anti-tank weapon is well known.

-Even worse is the Hero class which gives a substantial boost to the Heroism stat and makes all Rouse checks automatically succeed.
-Because the Morale Mechanic works by adding the whole group's Heroism together for defense and Intimidation for attack and Rouse checks add a set amount to both stats for EACH character based on the Hero's ranks in Rouse, this means that it's pretty much impossible for the party to be intimidated by opponents and will almost always make enemies run in panic.
+- Even worse is the Hero class which gives a substantial boost to the Heroism stat and makes all Rouse checks automatically succeed.
+Because the Morale Mechanic works by adding the whole group's Heroism together for defense and Intimidation for attack and Rouse checks add a set amount to both stats for EACH character based on the Hero's ranks in Rouse, this means that it's nigh-impossible for the party to be intimidated by opponents and will almost always make enemies run in panic.
 And fleeing opponents can't fight back.
 And give the party free turns to shoot at them.
 Worst of all, since multiple Heroes' Rouse checks can stack with each other this means this trick can be pulled at character creation.

 Synnibar, full stop.
 It is fairly reasonable for a party of five people with a decent starting sum and stats rolls to have every PC have 50,000 Life Points, shotguns loaded with Lubricated Pelleum Steel slugs, and be able to attack three times per segment, twice.